 Can you plug a mic into a line input?
-It is possible to physically connect a microphone into a line input (this is typically done via XLR connectors).
-However, mic level signals for microphones are too weak for inputs expecting line level.
-Plugging a mic into a line-level input results in a poor signal-to-noise ratio.
+It is possible to connect a microphone into a line input physically (this is typically done via XLR connectors).
+However, mic level signals for microphones are too weak for inputs expecting line level and plugging a mic into a line-level input results in a poor signal-to-noise ratio.

 To learn more about XLR connectors, mic and line-level signals, and signal-to-noise ratio, check out the following My New Microphone articles (in order):

 • Why Do Microphones Use XLR Cables?

 • Do Microphones Output Mic, Line, Or Instrument Level Signals?

 • What Is A Good Signal-To-Noise Ratio For A Microphone?

 Can you plug a mic into an aux input?
 Though connecting a microphone into an aux input is possible, it is generally a bad choice.
 Auxiliary inputs are designed for an amplified signal (like headphone or speaker signals), so relatively low amplitude mic level signals are too weak to load the aux inputs effectively.

 To learn more about microphone connections and audio levels, please consider reading my articles What Do Microphones Plug Into?
 (Full List Of Mic Connections) and Do Microphones Output Mic, Line, Or Instrument Level Signals?